ui-libraries/Web-Mapping-Intro/README.md

 ![Changing the Base Map](images/map-2.png)
 **Figure 11**.
 Changing the base map.

+If you are using a browser other than Firefox, you may notice that there are lines over your map.
+These graticules appear in these browsers when using fractional zooming.
+You can switch to Firefox, or change your code so that your initial zoom is 6 or 7, instead of 6.5 and delete the zoomSnap line.
+After we add our data to the map, we can look at a way to set the initial zoom dynamically based on the size of your monitor and the bounds of the data added to the map.

 ### Lesson 1 Recap

 This concludes the first lesson.
 By the end of this lesson, you should be familiar with finding and downloading geospatial data, converting these data into JSON format and reducing the file size using Mapshaper, organizing your project folder for web mapping, using Atom text editor for setting up a basic index template with HTML, Leaflet CSS, and Leaflet JavaScript in order to produce an initial web map, checking edits with Atom Live Server, centering the map on a specific geographic area using coordinates and zoom settings, and implementing different base maps with Leaflet JavaScript.
 These first steps are giant steps, so you might want to return to the beginning and review everything one more time to help it settle!